 Independence Day is a great time to celebrate with family and friends.
 Help your teen navigate their special events without feeling pressured to drink.
 If your teen needs support during Independence Day weekend, we are here to help.
 Contact Destinations for Teens [at Direct] to learn more about our teen treatment centers.

-Teens more likely than young adults to develop SUD after first cannabis use.
+References Teens more likely than young adults to develop SUD after first cannabis use.
 Alison Knopf, Child & Adolescent Psychopharmacology.
 21 April 2021.